amstuta/scala-nearest-neighbours/README.md

 # Scala/Spark nearest neighbours

-This project contains a simple implementation of a K-nearest neighbours algorithm written in Scala using Spark.
+This project contains simple implementations of a K-nearest neighbours algorithms written in Scala using Spark.
+There are two available algorithms:
+- Regression K-NN
+- Classification K-NN

 The dependencies of the project are:
 - spark-core